Defense of Alter Ego/Single Employer Liability

-In ruling on a Motion to Dismiss filed by Dilworth in Brown, U.S. District Court Judge Mary A. McLaughlin held as a issue of first impression that ERISA permits a claim based upon the theory that defendants were the alter ego of the primarily liable employer (i.e., NPR), but not under the theory that defendants were the alter ego of other companies within the employer’s alleged controlled group (i.e. other Holt Group companies).
-The Brown decision should have far-reaching implications with respect to a plaintiff’s ability to pursue alter ego liability within the context of a group of companies allegedly operating as a “single enterprise.”
-The MM&P Fund trustees subsequently stipulated to place Brown into civil suspense pending resolution of the summary judgment motions in the GDB case.
+In ruling on a Motion to Dismiss filed by Dilworth, U.S. District Court Judge Mary A. McLaughlin held as an issue of first impression that ERISA permits a claim based upon the theory that defendants were the alter ego of the primarily liable employer, but not under the theory that defendants were the alter ego of other companies within the employer’s alleged controlled group (i.e. other Holt companies).
+The MM&P Fund trustees subsequently stipulated to place their case into civil suspense pending resolution of the summary judgment motions in the GDB case.

-In moving for summary judgment in the GDB case, attorney Patrick M. Northen of Dilworth Paxson argued that, notwithstanding several years of extensive discovery, no reasonable jury could conclude from the record facts that Defendants and NPR functioned as a single employer or as alter egos of each other.
-Analyzing the evidence presented by the parties, Judge McLaughlin concluded in a 92-page Memorandum Opinion that Plaintiffs could not support their position under either the “single employer” test derived from federal labor law or the common law “alter ego” test.
-Among other things, the District Court held that no reasonable jury could find that NPR and the Defendants shared common operations, ownership, management or centralized control of labor relations.
-The Court held that Defendants and NPR “were more than mere divisions of a fictitiously fractionalized entity; they were entities with separate identities and business purposes.”
-The Court further noted that “there are no facts supporting an inference that [any] entity engaged in inequitable conduct with an eye to defrauding creditors or the ILA Fund in particular.”
-The Court also granted summary judgment in favor of the Holt sons on plaintiff’s piercing the corporate veil theory.
-Judge McLaughlin’s summary judgment decision became final when the plaintiffs voluntarily dismissed their claims against the remaining defendants and elected not to appeal.
+In moving for summary judgment in the GDB case, Dilworth argued that, notwithstanding several years of extensive discovery, no reasonable jury could conclude that Defendants and NPR functioned as a single employer or as alter egos of each other.
+Analyzing the evidence presented by the parties, the judge concluded that Plaintiffs could not support their position under either the “single employer” test derived from federal labor law or the common law “alter ego” test.
+The District Court held that no reasonable jury could find that NPR and the Defendants shared common operations, ownership, management, or centralized control of labor relations.